-Stress is commonly defined as a physiological response to a stimulus (a stressor) perceived by an individual as threatening or harmful, usually “produced by excessive environmental or psychological pressures”.1 It causes the buildup of adrenalin and cortisol hormones which leads to an increase in the heart rate and blood pressure and to a suppression of the immune system, among other ill effects to the health.
-It can sometimes be lethal, because it can lead to arrhythmias or heart attack.
+Stress is commonly defined as a physiological response to a stimulus (a stressor) perceived by an individual as threatening or harmful, usually “produced by excessive environmental or psychological pressures”.1 It causes the buildup of adrenalin and cortisol hormones which leads to an increase in heart rate and blood pressure and suppression of the immune system, among other negative health effects.
+It can lead to fatal arrhythmias or heart attacks.2

-While the effects of stress in domestic animals have been well documented,2 the severity and number of stressors that afflict wild animals have been underestimated by scientific research, except for the effects of captivity on wild animals.
-In light of this, some may think that stress plays little or no role in the wild, though this is far from being the case.
-Wild animals have to face very adverse circumstances on a daily basis that are usually stressful for them: physical trauma, disease, food shortages, conflicts with others of their species or herd, etc. However, few aspects of an environment seem to lead to more stress than predation.
+While the effects of stress in domestic animals have been well documented,3 there have been fewer studies on wild animals, and the severity and number of stressors that afflict wild animals have probably been underestimated by scientific research, except for the effects of captivity on wild animals.
+Wild animals have to face adverse circumstances on a daily basis that are usually stressful: physical trauma, disease, food shortages, conflicts with others of their species or herd, and molting,4 among other circumstances.
+Here we will cover stress related to predation and social living.

-Predator-induced stress seems to arise in two major scenarios.
-First, the scenario involving the predatory activity itself, in which animals face the awfulexperience of fleeing and/or fighting that usually precedes their death.
-The confrontation with the predator may be so intense that the animal preyed upon dies of stress.3 Wild rats have died of heart attacks after being forced to listen to a tape recording of a cat-rat fight.4
+Predator-induced stress seems to arise in two major ways.
+The first is directly from the predatory pursuit itself, in which animals must face the stress of fleeing or fighting.
+The confrontation may be so intense that the prey animal dies of stress.5 Wild rats have died of heart attacks after being forced to listen to a tape recording of a cat-rat fight,6 and black-capped chickadees who were forced to listen to the sounds of a predator exhibited long-term stress responses similar to PTSD.7

-Second, stress seems to follow from predator-avoidance decision making, that is, the scenario in which the prey animal is forced to balance food and predator pressures and decide either to decrease foraging or to risk exposure to predators.5 Both alternatives have high costs and involve high levels of stress, but often animals decrease the likelihood of being caught by choosing to eat less.
-They tend to hide in places where food is scarce but the presence of predators is less likely.
+Second, stress in terrestrial and aquatic animals seems to follow indirectly from predator-avoidance decision making, that is, a scenario in which the prey animal is forced to balance food and predator pressures and decide either to decrease foraging or to risk greater exposure to predators.8 Both alternatives have high costs and involve high levels of stress, but often animals decrease the likelihood of being caught by choosing to eat less.
+They tend to hide in places where the presence of predators is less likely but food is scarce.
 In those conditions, additional stress responses are likely to be triggered by starvation and dehydration.
-Predation thus is not only the main direct stressor in the wild but is also an indirect cause of stress through the strategies animals adopt to avoid it.
+Predation thus is not only a direct stressor in the wild but is also an indirect cause of stress through the strategies animals adopt to avoid it.
 This shows how the risk of predation implies continuous suffering for many wild animals.

 Wild animals’ suffering is often made worse by certain human interventions in the wild that are carried out for ecological purposes.
 The most significant example of this is the reintroduction of predators into ecosystems where they have long been extinct.
-This form of intervention in trophic chains is usually employed in the context of ecosystem restoration programs that aim at reconstructing some aspects of an ecosystem, such as the preservation of a threatened species.
-This is sometimes done by identifying animals that threaten an ecosystem in some way (e.g. deers “overgraze” some plant species) and reintroducing the animals’ ancient predator (e.g. wolves), aiming to repair the situation.
-The expected results are: (1) the wolves eat the deers, reducing the number of deers who graze by reducing their population and, more importantly, (2) deers stop grazing out of fear of being preyed on by the wolves.
-Instead of grazing freely in open areas, deers hide in places where wolves cannot see them easily and eat other, smaller plants.
-The biological dynamics that result from this have been called the “ecology of fear”.
+This is usually employed in the context of ecosystem restoration programs that aim at reconstructing some aspects of an ecosystem, such as the preservation of a threatened species.
+This is sometimes done by identifying animals whose activities change an ecosystem in some way (e.g. deer populations “overgraze” some plant species) and reintroducing the animals’ ancient predator (e.g. wolves), in an attempt to prevent them from eating certain foods.
+The expected results are: (1) the wolves reduce their population sizes by eating them and (2) an even bigger impact when deer populations stop grazing out of fear of being preyed upon by the wolves.
+Instead of grazing freely in open areas, they hide in places where wolves cannot see them easily, and eat other, less plentiful and less nutritious plants.
+The biological dynamics that result from this is called the “ecology of fear”.

-One of the best known cases of this took place at Yellowstone Park in the USA and it is estimated that since the reintroduction of wolves, deers have decreased to one half of their original population.6 As we have seen above, predator-induced stress can be an extreme cause of suffering for wild animals, both directly and indirectly.
-Apart from living in a permanent “landscape of fear,” these animals also suffer from scarcity of food and often die from all sorts of associated complications, such as diseases and injuries due to malnutrition.
+One of the best known cases of this took place in Yellowstone Park in the USA.
+As we have seen above, predator-induced stress can be a cause of extreme suffering for wild animals, both directly and indirectly.
+Apart from living in a permanent “landscape of fear,” these animals also suffer from scarcity of food and often die from associated complications, such as diseases and injuries due to malnutrition.
+It is estimated that since the reintroduction of wolves, the deer population in Yellowstone has decreased to one half of its original size.9

 Living in social groups involves costs for animals, primarily due to social conflict and competition.
-Many social species have dominance hierarchies, and the social status that each animal has in the hierarchy dramatically influences his level of wellbeing.
-This has shown to be the case particularly with stress-related diseases.7 It has been well documented that social subordination, for example, constitutes a stressor in different social species, such as primates,8 monkeys,9 rodents10 and fishes.11 In low-ranking animals of these social species, depressive responses and a decrease in reproductive competence are often observed.12
+Many species of animals that are social and subsocial (such as crickets and lobsters) have dominance hierarchies.14 Although a lot of fighting for position is ritualized, some involves actual violence or ongoing harassment.
+The social status that each animal has in the hierarchy dramatically influences her level of wellbeing, particularly when it comes to stress-related diseases.15 It has been well documented that social subordination, for example, constitutes a stressor in different social species, such as primates,16 rodents17 and fishes.18 In low-ranking animals of these social species, depressive responses and a decrease in reproductive opportunities are often observed.19

-Stress due to the adverse effects of maternal separation has been studied in several social species.
-Maternal separation can be very negative for both mother and infant and have long-lasting influence on their physiology and behavior.
-After the separation, the mother usually responds by reducing activity, moving with a bent-over body and exhibiting other sickness behaviors induced by the stressful event.13 Infants who are separated from their mothers show increased reactivity to stress throughout their lives and increased risk of disease.
-This has been observed especially in rodents and primates,14 though other social species are also likely to experience the same effects.
+Stress due to the adverse effects of maternal separation has been studied in numerous social species.
+Maternal separation can have a long-lasting effect on the physiology and behavior of both mother and child.
+After separation, the mother usually responds by reducing activity, moving with a bent-over body, and exhibiting other sickness behaviors induced by the stressful event.24 Infants who are separated from their mothers have increased risk of disease and show increased reactivity to stress throughout their lives.
+In wild animals, this has been observed in cetaceans, elephants, rodents and primates,25 though other social species are also likely to experience the same effects.
+Animals who receive parental care when they are young but live solitary lives as adults can also suffer lasting effects from maternal separation.26

 Archer, J. E. & Blackman, D. E. (1971) “Prenatal psychological stress and offspring behavior in rats and mice”, Developmental Psychobiology, 4, pp. 193-248.